lijikun/my-customized-linux-setup/README.md

 * Install a desktop environment if necessary.

-## Stuff that Can Be Done After the First Boot
+## Stuff That Can Be Done After the First Boot

 * Disable onboard audio (`echo 'blacklist snd_hda_intel' | sudo tee /etc/modprobe.d/disable-onboard-audio.conf`) if necessary.
 Also set up correct sampling rate for sound devices such as USB sound cards.